Q1-1:What is the IT Security Evaluation and Certification Scheme?

 PP (Protection Profile) is a formal document defined in the CC, expressing an implementation-independent set of security requirements for a category of IT products that meet specific consumer needs.
 PP is standardized so that developers and procurement personnel could have a common interpretation on security requirements.

-The CC Part 1 includes the specification of the ST and PP. For more details, please refer to CC Part 1, Annexes A and B.
+The CC Part 1 includes the specification of the ST and PP. For more details, please refer to CC Part 1, Annexes.

 Q1-6.
 What is the difference between evaluation and certification?

 Evaluations are carried out by the ITSEF (IT Security Evaluation Facility; hereinafter referred to as the "Evaluation Facility"), who performs independently of the developers of the IT products evaluated.
 Evaluations under JISEC are performed by commercial Evaluation Facilities, and they are approved by National Institute of Technology and Evaluation (NITE), the Accreditation Body.

 Certification is a process carried out by the Certification Body, leading to the issuance of a Common Criteria Certificate.
 Japan's Sole Certification Body is established within the Information-technology Promotion Agency, Japan (IPA), and it implements the Certification or ST confirmation based on the results of evaluations made by the Evaluation Facilities.

 Q2-1.Can you explain the procedure to apply for evaluation and certification?

 What to do